raydac/japagoge/README.md

 #### How to convert APNG into GIF?

+You can directly save GIF through the File save dialog in the end of grabbing, just select GIF file type instead of PNG.
-If you work under Ubuntu then you can use `apng2gif` utility to convert file format.
+Also, if you work under Ubuntu then you can use `apng2gif` utility for conversion and `gifsicle` for GIF optimization.

 ### I have unexpected color artifacts in result GIF